 A saddle that doesn’t fit properly may cause your horse physical problems for a variety of reasons.
 It could:

 - Make your horse’s back sore or sensitive.
 If you run your hand along your horse’s back and they flinch as your hand passes over the area where the saddle normally sits, that could be a sign that the saddle is causing undue pressure on their back.

 - If their saddle doesn't fit properly, your horse might not be able to move as normal or may not want to.
 This change means certain muscles may not be used as much as they should, which can result in muscle loss.

 - Lead to hair loss or white hairs.Tell-tale hair loss or white hairs on your horse’s back could be due to additional pressure caused by a poor saddle fit.
 If untreated, this can lead to back pain and nerve damage.

 The modern saddle

-Saddles are designed to provide a high degree of comfort, support and stability for both the horse and the rider.
-Their essential role is to spread the rider’s weight evenly across the horse’s body and allow the rider to connect and communicate effectively with the horse.
+Saddles are designed to provide a high degree of comfort, support, and stability for both the horse and the rider.
+Their essential role is to spread the rider’s weight evenly across the horse’s body and to allow the rider to connect and communicate effectively with the horse.